 The Kresge Foundation through Transportation for America has provided three grants to DMA and our partner, the Jade District, for Placemaking.
 These grants fund local artists, whose work expresses the intersection of transit and displacement due to the Division Street High Capacity Transit Project slated for completion in 2022.

-Division Midway’s first mural, funded by an East Portland Action Plan grant and Tax Increment Funds managed by Prosper Portland, was created by three David Douglas students.
+Funded by an East Portland Action Plan grant and Tax Increment Funds managed by Prosper Portland, was created by three David Douglas students.
 Their artwork was transferred to a utility box at 122nd and Division.
 DMA also partnered with Morpheus Youth Project, the Portland Bureau of Transportation and the Regional Arts & Culture Council on the Art on the Box project.

 The annual Festival of Nations by Division Midway Alliance is the largest multicultural event east of I-205.
 In 2016, the Regional Arts and Cultures Council awarded DMA an Art Equity Grant to support the Festival of Nations.